SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-span.md

 collection might be a reason for a shortening a time series.

-JDemetra+ offers two useful options to deal with the issue of the length of time series: *model span* and *series span*. *Model span* determines the subset of a time series that is used for the seasonal adjustment/modelling process.
-When the user limits the original time series to a given span, only this span will be used in the computations.
+JDemetra+ offers two useful options to deal with the issue of the length of time series: *Model span* and *Series span*.

+With the *Series span* the user can determine a sub-series on which he wants to run the seasonal adjustement or modelling process.

+Then he can determine an even shorter *Model span*, which is the sub-series on which the pre-adjustement regressions and the Arima model will be estimated.
-On the other hand, *Series span* determines the time series span used for the estimation of the pre-processing mode.
-This option can be utilized when, for example if the user does not want data early in the series to affect the forecasts, or, alternatively, data late in the series to affect regression estimates used for the pre-adjustment before seasonal adjustment.
-The span determined by the *Model span* option is used for modelling and decomposition of a span resulting from the settings chosen for the *Series span*.
+This option can be chosen when, for example the user does not want data early in the series to affect the forecasts, or, alternatively, data late in the series to affect regression estimates used for the pre-adjustment.

+The final modelling and decomposition of the series will be performed on the *Series span* using the settings determined with the *Model span*.

 {: .text-center.image-wrapper}